Resource allocation helps project managers schedule the best team for the job, and optimize how work is assigned.

 - What skills are required to complete the tasks?

-- Where are skill gaps due to unavailability or lack of talent?
+- Where are there skill gaps due to unavailability or lack of knowledge?

 Once you've mapped out any upcoming projects, knowing your team's availability top to bottom before kick-off is crucial to success.

 Your business is likely juggling multiple projects at once—not to mention you are managing your team's overall availability.
 Sick leave, time off, and public holidays all affect your team's availability.
 If you use a spreadsheet, it makes it more difficult to spot these gaps and you could end up booking someone on a project only to discover they are not available.

 Your best bet is to use a resource management tool.
 Float gives you a bird's-eye view of your team's schedule (including meetings) and their capacity.
 You can even filter team members by customizable tags to find out who is available to take on work.